danriedl/engular/adev/src/content/tools/cli/aot-metadata-errors.md

 </docs-code>

 TypeScript understands ambient types so you don't import them.
-The Angular compiler does not understand a type that you neglect to export or import.
+The Engular compiler does not understand a type that you neglect to export or import.

 In this case, the compiler doesn't understand how to inject something with the `Window` token.